How Landowners Can Prepare for Tax Season with Section 180

 For landowners, this means tax savings without changing how the land is managed — simply recognizing value that already exists.

-How BirdDog’s Residual Fertility Process Works
+How Does BirdDog’s Residual Fertility Process Work?

 BirdDog simplifies the Section 180 Residual Fertility process by handling the technical and documentation-heavy steps required to support the deduction.